 Implementing Six Sigma is a change process by management decision for a planned change in preparation for and application of Six Sigma aiming at the designed outcomes.
 This study explores to measure "soft" factors of culture that may affect the implementation process by utilizing a research model: The Chinese Value Survey (CVS; Bond et al., 1987).
-As there is no relevant model to test the three strategic factors of organizational change by Six Sigma: objectives, activities and actions, an EFA is employed to identify latent constructs for further statistical analysis.
+As there is no relevant model to test the

-The Six Sigma methodology has a development history of over two decades in Greater China.
+The Six Sigma methodology has a development history of some three decades in Greater China.
 The current Chinese experience is: It becomes prevalent that, explicitly or inexplicitly, Six Sigma is either resisted or modified by the workforce in Chinese culture of operation.
-This study looks at the problem in Hong Kong, where Six Sigma has some 30 years of experience, and is the strategic gateway for Western investment in China and for Sino-global business and trade.
+This study looks at the problem in Hong Kong, where Six Sigma has some 30 years of experience.

-1.1.
-Research Problem
+1.1 Research Problem

-This study looks into the problem that cultural factors can impact Six Sigma implementation.
+This study looks into the problem that if cultural factors can impact Six Sigma implementation.
 After three decades of practical application and industrial experience, Six Sigma is treated as one of the few popular management drivers in the business world, and has been co-existed with other methodologies rather than treated as the selected, sole, company-wide, strategic initiative as instituted by Motorola.
 Apparently, the original Six Sigma designed in the mid-1980s looks not as useful or popular today.

-As far as culture is concerned, when Six Sigma runs counter to existing culture, value system and mind set in the workplace, cultural incongruity may impede its application, and may eventually cause ultimate failure of Six Sigma projects.
+As far as culture is concerned, when Six Sigma runs counter to existing organizational culture, value system and mind set in the workplace, cultural incongruity may impede its application, and may eventually cause ultimate failure of Six Sigma projects.

-If Six Sigma can be a successful management initiative simply by rolling out the structured, disciplined, engineering tools without consider other factors, is a question that also comes under increasing attention.
+If Six Sigma can be a successful management initiative simply by rolling out the structured, disciplined, engineering tools without considering other factors, is a question that also comes under increasing attention.
 Investigating into the cultural factors that can influence Six Sigma implementation outside its mechanical procedures and processing is the central theme of this study.

-1.2.
-Challenge of this Research
+1.2 Challenge of this Research